niccoloCastelli/orderbooks/README.md

 - `--interval`
 - `--snapshot_mode`

-### NATS live stream
+### Live feed

-Publish real time snapshots on a NATS channel
+Publish real time snapshots on a NATS channel and optionally save snapshots to elasticsearch

 `data_feed --interval 1 [PAIR] [EXCHANGE]`

 ### gRPC server

-Run a grpc server to query stored files and/or stream live data (see `server/proto/orderbooks.proto` for available endpoints and API docs)
+Run a grpc server to query stored files and/or stream live data (check `server/proto/orderbooks.proto` for available endpoints and API docs)

 `orderbooks server --storage_path [STORAGE_PATH]`

 ## Contributing

+The project was meant as a learning project, so it is not regularly maintained but any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request